Spydiecy/ProtectedPay_Scroll/README.md

 ## Key Features

-### 1. Protected Cross-Chain Transfers
+### 1. Protected MON Token Transfers
-- Secure asset transfers across multiple blockchains.
+- Secure MON token transfers on the Monad Testnet.
 - Smart contract protection ensures funds are held securely until claimed.
 - Transfers can be initiated using usernames or wallet addresses.
 - Customizable remarks for tracking and easy refunds for unclaimed transfers.